-- The same quality of service and care should be provided to all patients.
-It is illegal to refuse a service to someone on the grounds of their gender, ethnicity, disability, religion or belief, sexual orientation, transgender status, age, marital or civil partnership status or pregnancy - 2.
+- 1. The same quality of service and care should be provided to all patients.
+It is illegal to refuse a service to someone on the grounds of their age, gender reassignment, marriage or civil partnership, pregnancy or maternity, race, religion or belief, sex or sexual orientation. - 2.
 You should maintain a professional manner at all times, even where a personal incompatibility arises with a patient. - 3.
 You are not obliged to accept any individual as a patient (subject to the points raised in paragraph 1 above), but if having done so you feel you cannot continue to give them the good quality care to which they are entitled, you may decline to continue treating them.
 In that case, you should try to refer them to another osteopath or healthcare professional where appropriate.
-Reasons for not accepting someone as a patient or declining to continue their care might include: - 3.1.
-They are or become aggressive. - 3.2.
-They seem to have no confidence in the care you are providing. - 3.3.
-They appear to have become inappropriately dependent on you.
+Reasons for not accepting someone as a patient or declining to continue their care might include: - 3.1. aggressiveness - 3.2. a lack of confidence in the care you are providing. - 3.3. inappropriate dependence on you.

-B Knowledge, skills and performance
+B. Knowledge, skills and performance